top of page

 • the names of the enslaved

-Then, share the document on social media, in a blog post, or in an African-American Research page on Facebook.
-As you share the information, share where you obtained the data (we all need to craft citations, right!?!)
+Then, share the document on social media, in a blog post, or on an African-American Research page on Facebook.
+As you share the information, share where you obtained the data (we all need to craft citations, right?!).

 Why Share Slaveholder’s Information and Transactions?

-Sharing the documents about the slaveholding ancestors provides the clues for descendants of slaves to find THEIR ancestors.
+Sharing documents about slaveholding ancestors provides clues for descendants of slaves to find their ancestors.
 Many slaveholders created children with enslaved women.
 In other words, the records of the enslaved are entwined with those of the slaveholders.
 Your slaveholding family tree is partially a descendant of slavery’s common family tree.

 Don’t Be Afraid to Respond to Descendants of Your Ancestors’ Slaves

-As more and more people take DNA tests, you may see that matches with African-American blood.
+As more people take DNA tests, you may see matches with African-American blood.
 Some will reach out to you.
 Don’t be afraid to respond.
 You are being contacted to help these DNA matches reconnect with their family members.

 The beauty of these connections is working together to figure out where we all came from.